KSullivan09/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 1.Load activity labels and features from

   activity\_labels.txt

   features.txt

 Changed activity labels and features to characters

 2. Extract only the measurements on the mean and standard deviation for each measurement

   Used grep to search files for the occurrence of a string of characters that matched mean and std in the features table.

   Used the gsub function for to clean up the data labels, specifically replaced –mean with Mean and –std with Std

 3.Load the datasets by reading in the tables of data located in

   subject\_train.txt

   x\_train.txt

   y\_train.txt

   subject\_test.txt

   x\_test.txt

   y\_test.txt

 4.Merge the training and the test sets to create one data set and use descriptive activity names to name the activities in the data set

   First used cbind to combine the columns from X\_train.txt using  trainSubject and trainActivity.

   Second used cbind to combine the columns from X\_test.txt using testSubject and testActivities Assign column names and merge to create one data set.

-The used rbind to combine the rows from the train and test data sets to make one data set
+  Then used rbind to combine the rows from the train and test data sets to make one data set

   Then renamed the column names

 5.Change activities &amp; subjects into factors